gammapy/gammapy/docs/maps/index.rst

 Projection
 ----------

-The `~MapBase.reproject` method can be used to project a map onto a different geometry.
+The `~Map.reproject` method can be used to project a map onto a different geometry.
 This can be used to convert between different WCS projections, extract a cut-out of a map, or to convert between WCS and HPX map types.
 If the projection geometry lacks non-spatial